 · Historical events: the SNRA project team analyzed a set of ten historical events in which aircraft intentionally or unintentionally crashed into buildings or crowds of people.
 A detailed listing of these events is found in Table 1 under "Additional Relevant Information."
-The analysis does not take into account possible higher-consequences events that have not yet occurred, buying down risk.
+The analysis does not take into account possible higher-consequences events that have not yet occurred, but rather assumes maximum fatalities and injured counts from the 9/11 attacks in New York.